-From vitamin C to retinol, there are a fair amount of ingredients used in skincare products that can help combat or soften stress-induced wrinkles.
+From vitamin C to retinol, there are a fair amount of ingredients used in skincare products that are meant to help combat or soften stress-induced wrinkles.

 Both First and Friedman agree exfoliation is essential in the overall health of your skin.
-The fruit enzymes in this scrub—namely, pumpkin, papaya, and pineapple—work together to gently dissolve and slough off dead skin cells that can otherwise make wrinkles look more pronounced.
+The fruit enzymes in this scrub—namely, pumpkin, papaya, and pineapple—are meant to work together to gently dissolve and slough off dead skin cells that might otherwise make wrinkles look more pronounced.

 Both experts recommend applying a sunscreen daily.
 Coola's silky smooth formula serves as a daytime moisturizer and SPF in one, and blends flawlessly underneath makeup.

 Having a strengthened skin barrier ensures skin can hold onto moisture.
-The apple extract, safflower seed oil, and avocado oil in this lightweight facial lotion improves the skin structure, provides hydration, and reduces the look of age spots.
+The apple extract, safflower seed oil, and avocado oil in this lightweight facial lotion are meant to improve the skin structure, provide hydration, and reduce the look of age spots.

 Vakonaki E, Tsiminikaki K, Plaitis S, et al. Common mental disorders and association with telomere length.
 Biomed Rep. 2018;8(2):111-116. doi:10.3892/br.2018.1040

 Ganceviciene R, Liakou AI, Theodoridis A, Makrantonaki E, Zouboulis CC.
 Skin anti-aging strategies.
 Dermatoendocrinol.
 2012;4(3):308-319. doi:10.4161/derm.22804

 Lyons AB, Moy L, Moy R, Tung R. Circadian rhythm and the skin: a review of the literature.
 J Clin Aesthet Dermatol.
 2019;12(9):42-45.